Private API

 — Functionget_set_hash(set::Settings; fields)

-Calculate a SHA1 hash for a subset of fields in the Settings
+Calculates a SHA1 hash for a subset of fields in the Settings

 SymbolicAWEModels.get_sys_struct_hash